logseq/docs/db-version.md

 ## DB Graph Importer

 The DB Graph Importer converts a file graph to a DB graph.
-Some of the main things it does:
+An overview of what it does:
-* It imports markdown files and assets like images.
-Import of org mode files will be added later.
+* It imports markdown files.
 * All tasks are imported as new [tasks](#tasks).
 Some task statuses have been remapped to avoid duplicates e.g. `TODO` and `LATER`.
 The following statuses have been remapped:
   * `LATER` -> `Todo`
   * `IN-PROGRESS` and `NOW` -> `Doing`